 Trust income and gains: vulnerable beneficiaries: non resident vulnerable person - vulnerable person who is physically disabled

-It is up to the trustees and the vulnerable person to establish and provide the details that are required, as the vulnerable person would have to do if they were making an actual claim to either of the allowances.
+It is up to the trustees and the vulnerable person to establish and provide the details that are required, as the vulnerable person would have to do if they were making an actual claim to the benefit.
 They must also supply the supporting evidence.
 The details and supporting evidence must be provided at the time the election is made (TSEM3455).
 If they are not the election will not be valid.